riverrun/cheesemaker/README.rst

 You can save images, and the image (exif) data will be saved.
-However, the orientation data will be rewritten, so that the next time you open the image it will appear the same way.
+However, the orientation data will be rewritten, so that the next time you open the image, it will appear the same way.
+You now also have the option to remove the exif data if that is what you want.

 The preferences (automatic orientation, slideshow time delay and jpeg image quality) are saved for the next time you use Cheesemaker.